 Lay the eggplant out on a layer of paper towels.
 Microwave it for five full minutes, then toss it, put on fresh paper towels, and microwave for another 3 minutes.
-This gets all the moisture and bitterness out, and makes it like a little sponge to soak up the marinate.
-Put it in a big bow and set aside.
+This gets all the moisture and bitterness out, and makes it like a little sponge to soak up the marinade.
+Put it in a big bowl and set aside.

 Add all the other vegetables to a microwave safe bowl, and zap them for 3-4 minutes, then add to the bowl with the eggplant.
 To the same bowl, add the following:

 - 1 can of olives, whatever kind you like- black, kalamata, spanish, whatever, drained